Location: Washington, District of Columbia, United States

 - Other Qualifications:

-- Full professional fluency in Russian language is required.
+- Full professional fluency in Spanish is required;

 - Authorized to work in the United States.